aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-enhance-presentations/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Draw Frames and Add Text to Table in Presentations with Aspose.Slides for Java
+# How to create table in PowerPoint and draw frames with Aspose.Slides for Java

 ## Introduction

-Presenting data clearly in PowerPoint can be a real hurdle, especially when you need to **add text to table** cells and highlight important values with visual cues.
-In this guide you’ll learn **how to draw frames** around specific paragraphs, set text alignment inside shapes, and finally **save presentation as pptx**—all using Aspose.Slides for Java.
-By the end you’ll have a polished slide deck that draws the audience’s eye exactly where you want it.
+Creating a **create table in PowerPoint** programmatically can save you hours of manual formatting, especially when you need to highlight key numbers or add explanatory notes.
+In this tutorial you’ll discover how to add text to table cells, draw frames around specific paragraphs, set precise text alignment, and finally **save presentation as pptx** – all with the powerful Aspose.Slides for Java API.
+By the end you’ll have a slide that looks polished, is easy to read, and instantly draws the audience’s attention to the most important data.

-Ready to make your slides stand out?
-Let’s walk through the process step by step.

 ## Quick Answers
 - **What does “add text to table” mean?** It means inserting or updating the textual content of individual table cells programmatically.
-- **Which method saves the file?** `pres.save("output.pptx", SaveFormat.Pptx)` – this **save presentation as pptx** step finalizes your changes.
+- **Which method saves the file?** `pres.save("output.pptx", SaveFormat.Pptx)` – this **save presentation as pptx** step finalises your changes.
 - **How can I align text inside a shape?** Use `TextAlignment.Left` (or Center/Right) via `autoShape.getTextFrame().getParagraphs().get_Item(0).getParagraphFormat().setAlignment(...)`.
 - **Can I draw a rectangle around a paragraph?** Yes – iterate over paragraphs, get their bounding rectangle, and add an `IAutoShape` with no fill and a black line.
 - **Do I need a license?** A temporary license works for evaluation; a full license is required for production use.

 ## Why draw frames around text?

-Drawing a frame (or rectangle) around a paragraph or a specific portion (for example, any text containing the character **'0'**) instantly draws attention.
-This technique is ideal for:
+Drawing a frame (or rectangle) around a paragraph or a specific portion—such as any text containing the character **'0'**—instantly draws the audience’s attention to that content.
+It provides a clear visual cue without altering the underlying text, making it ideal for highlighting key figures, warnings, or separating sections within a slide.

-- Highlighting key financial figures in a table.
-- Emphasizing warnings or important notes in a slide.
-- Creating visual separators without adding extra shapes manually.

 ## Prerequisites

 Before diving into the code, ensure you have the following:

 ### Required Libraries
 You'll need Aspose.Slides for Java.
-Here's how to include it using Maven or Gradle:
+Here’s how to include it using Maven or Gradle:

 **Maven:**
 ```xml
 <dependency>
     <groupId>com.aspose</groupId>